-My work as a researcher involves reading physical newspaper archives, web and social media sites, interviewing journalists, editors, and other workers in the print news media in Nagaland, describing the data recovered from these and analyzing them.
-With a special focus on the news during the COVID-19 pandemic, this project is a fascinating exploration of the news media in Nagaland today.
+My work as a researcher involves reading newspaper archives, web and social media sites, interviewing journalists, editors, and other workers in the print news media in Nagaland, describing the data recovered from these and analyzing them.
+With a special focus on the news during the COVID-19 pandemic, this project is an exploration of the news media in Nagaland today.

 In other news: I was a visiting research fellow at the School of Divinity of the University of Edinburgh, Scotland (UK), from September 2021-February 2022.

 - Theory & Method in the Study of Religion